-If you are a high school junior, in the past few months you’ve most likely visited some of the colleges that you had been researching.
+If you are a high school junior, in the past few months you’ve most likely had a college visit or two.
 Here are your next steps.

 Record your impressions – While the ideal scenario is to take notes while traveling, your first step upon returning home should be to mentally download what you learned about each school.
 If you took photos on your visits, review them to help trigger memories of what was positive, and be sure to note any negative impressions or concerns, and what surprised you.
 Capturing this information fully will help immensely if you later need to submit an essay about why you are applying and are a good fit at that school.

 Research and reevaluate – Look into issues that concerned or surprised you.
 Maybe you thought you wanted a large university, but felt overwhelmed, or perhaps you expected the dance department to have higher caliber performers than what you encountered.
 Find out more about opportunities that you may have just discovered on your visit, such as unique leadership programs or majors.
 Review each school, and its prioritization on your list, in light of this new information.
 Consider if there are additional schools that may now match your redefined list of requirements, and make plans to research and visit those.
 Also reflect on whether you want to remove some schools from consideration.
 Once you have done this, be sure to make an appointment to discuss your insights with your college consultant.

 Follow up, as appropriate – Touch base with your college admissions consultant to decide whether and what type of follow-up is suitable for your specific scenarios.
 While we are taught from an early age to write thank you notes when hospitality is extended, inundated admissions offices may not always appreciate or record that you contacted them just to say thanks.

 Pay close attention to what kind of tips you learn about each college’s admissions process.